cuvva/apis/apis/garage.md

 }
 ```

-The `name` field is optional, but strongly preferred.
+The name fields are optional, but strongly preferred.
 At least one identifier
 must be provided.
 Multiple identifiers of the same type can be provided.

 ### `list_potentially_owned_vehicles`